-Larceny is a serious crime that carries the possibility of a state prison sentence upon conviction.Elements of Larceny
+Larceny is a serious crime and a conviction could result in a state prison sentence.Elements of Larceny

 In order to convict a defendant of larceny, the Commonwealth must prove beyond a reasonable doubt that: